The Good Money Test: how to tell if a financial provider is really ethical

 Does ethical finance mean lower returns?

 Not necessarily.
 Ethical finance does not automatically mean lower returns, but all financial products involve trade-offs.
-For investments and pensions, returns can go down as well as up, and your capital is at risk.
+With investments and pensions, returns can go down as well as up, and your capital is at risk.

 Don't miss the good stuff!